5 Tips for Picking Wedding Jewelry You’ll Love

 Your gown’s décolletage will play a role in framing your face.
-Help it do its job by selecting the jewelry that pairs perfectly with it.
+Help it do its job by selecting jewelry that pairs perfectly with it.

 If your dress has a V-neck: This style is made for décolletage decoration.
-Opt for a choker or pendant.
-Or try layering both, if they’re delicate pieces.
+Opt for a choker or pendant, or try layering both if they’re delicate pieces.
 Pair the necklace with earrings, which could be small or dangling—whichever looks best with your hairstyle.

 If your dress has a halter or reverse halter: Focus your accessorizing on your hair by decorating it with pins, combs or vines.
 These can be sleek, bejeweled or floral, depending on the effect you want.
 Going for a retro vibe?
 Try a gorgeous embellished birdcage veil.
-If you need a little extra something, try a bracelet or cocktail ring.
+If you need a little extra something, wear a bracelet or cocktail ring.